forsberg/forsberg.github.io/_posts/2018-03-01-letsencrypt.md

 Now, I tried rerunning the `certbot` command manually.
 It bailed out with an error message about letsencrypt servrs being unable to connect to my domain name via http to verify ownership.

-So that's where I had my first [D'oh](https://www.youtube.com/watch?v=H22t-tiWiLw) moment: I had forwarded port 80 on my router (which I fiddled with a while back), only 443.
+So that's where I had my first [D'oh](https://www.youtube.com/watch?v=H22t-tiWiLw) moment: I had not forwarded port 80 on my router (which I fiddled with a while back), only 443.

 However, fixing that did not fix the problem, even though I confirmed I could now reach the domain name via http from the internet.